taranasus/TaraHUDVitureXR/README.md

 - Video feed of the phone's main screen to the glassess within the glassess HUD UI so the user can see what's on the phone screen
 - Music widget inside the glassess with waveform cause I like waveforms
 - Notifications display

+## Development Notes

+### Background Service Implementation
+The background service uses Android's `Service` class with the `startForeground()` method to keep the service running even when the app is in the background.
+This approach requires:

+1. The `FOREGROUND_SERVICE` permission in AndroidManifest.xml
+2. Creating a notification channel (for Android 8.0+)
+3. Displaying a persistent notification while the service is running
+4. Proper lifecycle management between Activity and Service

+### Testing
+When testing background functionality:
+1. Launch the app and ensure the HUD is visible on the glasses
+2. Press the home button or switch to another app
+3. The HUD should remain visible on the glasses
+4. Tap the persistent notification to return to the control UI

+### Known Limitations
+- The service will be killed if the app is force-stopped by the user or system
+- Some devices with aggressive battery optimization may still stop the service
+- For complete persistence, consider enabling "Ignore battery optimizations" for the app (requires additional permissions)

+## ON HOLD
+- Make it automatically switch the glasses to be transparent (not opaque) when the app starts - Not possible in current version of SDK (1.0.7) but dev team said they're working on it so might be in the next version when it drops.
+On hold for now.